 When you’re just starting on your exercise journey, you might not want to buy everything at once.
 If I had to choose only two of these pieces of equipment, I would recommend getting an exercise mat and some dumbbells.

 These two items can help you have a great workout, and they are part of the equipment for BBG 1.0.
 As you look to expand your home gym, remember you can often purchase affordable equipment second hand.

 Don’t worry if you don’t have a lot of space at home!
-Literally all you need is enough space to fit a mat to do a beginner workout.
+Literally all you need is enough space to fit a mat to do a full body workout at home.

 What do you have in your home gym?
 Let me know in the comments below.